IntelliTect/Coalesce/docs/pages/generated/client/bindings.rst

         The name of the field on each item in the results of the AJAX call which contains the text to be displayed for each option.

     url (required)
         The Coalesce List API url to call to populate the contents of the dropdown.
+In order to only receive specific fields from the server, add ``fields=field1,field2,...`` to the query string of the url, ensuring that at least the ``idField`` and ``textField`` are included in that collection.

     itemViewModel (required)
         A reference to the class that represents the types in the supplied collection.
 For example, a many-to-many between ``Person`` and ``Case`` objects where ``Case`` is the object being bound to and ``Person`` is the type represented by a child collection, the correct value is  :ts:``ViewModels.Person``.
 This is used when constructing new objects representing the relationship when a new item is selected.